yohasebe/openai-chat-api-workflow/README.md

 - **System Content**: Text to send with every query sent to the API as general information about the specification of the chat.
 The default value is as follows:

   > You are a friendly but professional consultant who answers various questions, makes decent suggestions, and gives helpful advice in response to a prompt from the user.
 Your response must be concise, suggestive, and accurate.

-**Web Search Parameters**

-- **Web Search Model**: One of the available web search models: `gpt-4o-mini-search-preview` or `gpt-4o-search-preview`. (default: `gpt-4o-mini-search-preview`)

-Note: Web search is triggered when the prompt begins with the word "search" (case-insensitive).
-You can use various formats:
-- `Search what is quantum computing`
-- `search: latest developments in AI`
-- `[search] climate change effects`

-When such formats are detected, the web search model will be automatically used instead of the standard chat model.

 **Image Understanding Parameters**